danielbryantuk/aws-terraform-static-etcd-cluster/README.md

 [CoreOS etcd](https://github.com/coreos/etcd) cluster within AWS EC2 using [HashiCorp's Terraform](https://www.terraform.io/) programmable infrastructure tool.

+*This demo etcd cluster is in no way production-ready, and should be used for experimental purposes only!*

 The Terraform code creates multi-AZ public and private subnets containing:
 * Public
   * Elastic Load Balancer, forwarding to the etcd instances in the private subnets